ucl-ihi/CodeClub/docs/content/how_to_guides/upload_problem.md

 If you have a code-related problem
 * that you would like members to help you with
-* that you would like discussed in _Code Club_
+* that you would like to be discussed in _Code Club_

- post them on [CodeClub's forum](https://github.com/ucl-ihi/CodeClub/issues), designed specifically for asking and answering questions, where all members can add their comments and solutions.
+Please use [_GitHub_ issues](https://guides.github.com/features/issues/) feature to post your question.
+The [IHI _Code Club_ GitHub Repository Issues page](https://github.com/ucl-ihi/CodeClub/issues) is designed for asking and answering questions, and all members can add their comments and solutions.

 All questions welcome!

 ### How to Upload Problems

-1. go to the [IHI Code Club Issues](https://github.com/ucl-ihi/CodeClub/issues) page
+1. Go to the [IHI _Code Club_ Issues](https://github.com/ucl-ihi/CodeClub/issues) page

-1. click 'New Issue'
+1. Click 'New Issue'

-1. type in a title for your problem/question
+1. Type in a title for your problem/question

-1. add a description with more detail e.g. lines of code, attachments, mention a specific member
+1. Add a description with more detail

+    e.g. lines of code, attachments, mention a specific member

-1. click 'Submit new issue'
+1. Click 'Submit new issue'

-you can edit and comment on your issue after uploading
+You can edit and comment on your issue after uploading

-Full guide on how to use [_GitHub_ issues](https://guides.github.com/features/issues/)

-[screenshot]

 #### Problem Layout